bnf/nginx_cache/README.rst

     # Fedora <=32 (RPM)
     sudo dnf install nginx nginx-mod-http-perl perl-Digest-MD5

-Afterwards you need to configure NGINX.
+Now you need to configure NGINX.

 NGINX configuration
 *******************
-You'll need to configure NGINX to cache the output of the php call.
+You'll need to configure NGINX to cache the output of the php fastcgi call.
-Therefore you need to specify a fastcgi cache path in the http section (that is outside your server section):
+Therefore you need to specify a fastcgi cache path in the :code:`http {}` section (it is located outside of your :code:`server {}` section):

 .. code-block:: nginx